“CHARMING AND UNEXPECTED…

-a joyous chapter in the story of Ulster punk.”
+a joyous ADDITION TO the story of IRISH punk.”

 WHEN SEA SAVAGE hit the American Billboard charts, cult Irish thrash band Gama Bomb were trapped by lockdowns, missing a drummer, and unable to tour.

-Survival Of The Fastest joins Domo Dixon, John ‘JR’ Roche, Joe McGuigan and Philly Byrne as they return to the UK and Europe on a quest to perform for 10,000 people at Hellfest, ‘The Glastonbury of Metal’.
+Survival Of The Fastest joins the band as they return to the UK and Europe on a quest to perform for 10,000 people at Hellfest, ‘The Glastonbury of Metal’.

 “NOT WHAT YOU EXPECT FROM A METAL BAND.”

-Kiran Acharya's warm and wayward documentary, made with ‘the cameras we had in our hands’, has been celebrated as a joyful chapter in the story of Ulster punk, previously seen in John T Davis’ Shellshock Rock (1979) and Good Vibrations (2013).
+Kiran Acharya's warm and wayward documentary has been celebrated as a joyful chapter in the story of Ulster punk, previously seen in John T Davis’ Shellshock Rock (1979) and Good Vibrations (2013).

 Survival Of The Fastest takes us from the earliest glow of Northern Ireland’s Peace Process through Gama Bomb’s 20-year history to Tokyo, Newry, London, Belfast and beyond.